Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 for the benefit of app developers at large.

 Campared to WIMP GUIs, Modal GUIs are simpler to design and implement for the developer
-and simpler and more efficient than WIMP GUIs for the user.
+and simpler and more efficient for the user.
 The toolkit (9000 lines of documented code) target's a solo-developer dev scenario.
 It is amenable to customization to a developer's particular coding context.